catseye/toolshelf/README.markdown

   going to install Ruby for you if it's not already installed; the onus is on you to install Ruby if the package needs it.

+* The array of possible build tools that are used by small, experimental software distributions is huge -- too large for `toolshelf`'s heuristics to ever realistically encompass.
+It handles the most common ones (`autoconf`, `make`, and the like.)

+* Small, experimental software distributions don't always include an automated build procedure, just instructions for a human, and `toolshelf` obviously can't follow those.

+* Taking the previous two points together, you can't expect `toolshelf` to "just work" in any case that's not well-trodden.
+(On the other hand, if you were going to install from source without `toolshelf`, you'd have to fiddle with your build environment anyway, so it's no worse than that.)

+* Most operating systems impose a fixed limit on the size of an environment variable, and the search path is stored in an environment variable.
+Thus you can hit a limit if you dock a large number of sources and/or sources which have a large number of executable directories.
+This will possibly be addressed in a future version by switching to having a single "link farm" directory on the search path (cf. `pkgsrc`.)

 * It does essentially no dependency tracking.
 Upgrade one of your docked sources, and anything else you have that might rely on it might break.